×

 Assistant Professor

-Dr. Raja is an Assistant Professor of Advocacy and Social Change and is an interdisciplinary social scientist whose work centers on understanding society’s responses to complex socio-environmental problems.
-Ultimately, Dr. Raja seeks to advance knowledge on public engagement with climate change and to contribute to the mitigation of environmental and societal harm.
-To do so, she studies new mediums (Virtual Reality in particular) that show potential in capturing the public’s imagination.
-Her research further uses both qualitative and quantitative methodologies to understand how psychological distance—the perception that events, people, experiences, and places are physically or perceptually distant—relates to people’s engagement with climate change.
+Dr. Raja is an Assistant Professor of Public Communication and Advocacy at Loyola University Chicago whose work centers on understanding society’s responses to complex socio-environmental problems.
+Dr. Raja seeks to advance knowledge and understanding of public engagement with climate change and to contribute to the mitigation of environmental and societal harm.
+Dr. Raja further uses both qualitative and quantitative methodologies and varied mediums (like virtual reality) to understand how psychological distance—the perception that events, people, experiences, and places are physically or perceptually distant—relates to people’s engagement with climate change.

 Education